How to use openapi-starter

 to practice.

-Got your own API definition file?
+Got your own API description file?

 You can add your files straight into the openapi